Skyhawk Men's Basketball | Jermaine Johnson - Assistant Coach

 At Melrose, Johnson coached McDonald’s All-American Adonis Thomas while also coaching an eventual National Junior College Player of the Year and two All-Americans.
 All in all, he has coached 12 professional players, including eight who played in the NBA.

 Johnson began his coaching career as an assistant for four years (1999-2003) at the University of Memphis under head coach John Calipari.
 He helped build the Tigers into a nationally ranked program, posting 71 wins in three seasons.
 In Johnson's final season, Memphis won the Conference USA championship and advanced to the NCAA Tournament.

 Johnson played collegiately at Texas-Arlington for two seasons (1997-99) after attending Chattahoochee Valley Community College for two years.
 While at Texas-Arlington, he set the all-time Mavericks' single-game assists record with 17 against Sam Houston State on Dec.
 28, 1998.

-Johnson earned his bachelor's degree from the United States Sports Academy in 2007.
+Johnson earned his bachelor's degree from the United States Sports Academy in 2007 and also obtained his Master's degree in coaching and athletic administration from Concordia University in December of 2014.
 He has one son, Carson.